Asiana Treks and Tours

 Internet Connectivity:

-While trekking in the Himalayan region of Nepal, connecting with your family and friends is also a good idea.
-You can find internet access at teahouses and lodges, but it might be for an extra minimal cost.
-The signal might be weak because of the remote location.
+While trekking in the Himalayan region of Nepal, it's also a good idea to connect with your family and friends.
+You can find internet access at teahouses and lodges, but it may be available for an additional minimal cost.
+The signal may be weak due to the remote location.
 You can also get internet access using a local SIM card and data packages available at Kathmandu airport or nearby shops in Thamel and Pokhara.
 You'll have a passport-sized photo and a copy of your passport to get a SIM card.
-It's a good idea to compare prices and data packages from telecom companies like Ncell and Nepal Telecom before buying.
+It's a good idea to compare prices and data packages from telecom companies like Ncell and Nepal Telecom before making a purchase.
 Knowing about teahouse connectivity.
 Our guide will suggest connections for you.

 Electricity voltage and plugs:

-However, 95 % of Nepali people have access to electricity as of May 29, 2023.
+However, as of May 29, 2023, 95% of the Nepali population has access to electricity.
 Almost all popular trekking routes, teahouses, and lodges have electricity.
 However, some isolated and solo trekking tea houses in the jungle don't have electricity.
-Most tea houses let travelers charge their devices for a small fee.
+Most tea houses let travellers charge their devices for a small fee.
 The average electrical voltage in Nepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices.

 Communication:

-The guest houses in the trekking regions have internet access.
-You can buy a SIM card at Tribhuvan International Airport Kathmandu and Pokhara.
+The guesthouses in the trekking regions offer internet access.
+You can purchase a SIM card at Tribhuvan International Airport in Kathmandu and Pokhara.
 However, the signal may need to be more assertive at high altitudes.
-Our office keeps in touch with all trekking teams via the trek guide at least once daily to ensure everything goes as planned.
+Our office maintains regular contact with all trekking teams through the trek guide, checking in at least once daily to ensure everything proceeds as planned.

 Trip Extension: